This show first aired on Brighton’s Radio Reverb on Sunday 27 May 2018. Click on the logo below to listen:

 Also on this month’s show:

-- Olav Blancquart – Duvel’s Master Brewer – tells me about the challenge of serving such a highly carbonated brew on tap, and teaches me the science behind pouring a perfect beer;
+- Olav Blancquart – Duvel’s Master Brewer – tells Emma about the challenge of serving such a highly carbonated brew on tap, and teaches her the science behind pouring a perfect beer;

 - Tom Norton from Little Earth Project talks about the importance of representing his own little piece of the planet in his unique brews;